texastribune/data-visuals-guides/explorers-setup.md

 ## [Elections](https://apps.texastribune.org/elections/2018/texas-midterm-election-results)

 These [scripts will pull](https://github.com/texastribune/sos-collector) election results from the Secretary of State.
 We also have a little bit of documention on election night on [this Confluence page](https://wiki.texastribune.org/display/APPS/Ryan's+Brain#Ryan'sBrain-ElectionNight).

+More information on how to work with election results, as well as plans for the next election cycle, is documented in [this Google doc](https://docs.google.com/document/d/1UaUfQKH01QucTewv2p9fuQRx6JCO90PGaik91JilMZM/edit#heading=h.x2ziamsevlx).

 This section will be more fleshed out as we get closer to the next elections.